-The campaign has been well received since its launch in March at an A47 Alliance event which saw the Roads Minister Jesse Norman MP attend.
+Over 2,000 postcards supporting the dualling of the A47 have been received since the campaign was launched in March 2018.
+The #JustDualIt! campaign was launched at an event with the Roads Minister Jesse Norman MP in attendence.
 Mr Norman sat on a panel along with George Freeman MP, Richard Bacon MP, Henry Bellingham MP, Cllr Martin Wilby (Chairperson of the A47 Alliance), Nova Fairbank (Norfolk Chamber of Commerce) and compered by David Powles from the EDP.

 The aim of the campaign is to lobby the Government to:

-Also, you can register your support and your comments will be transferred onto a postcard. name) in the tweet, we will transfer your message onto a postcard for you.
+Also, you can register your support on our website and your comments will be transferred onto a postcard.

 If you would like to register your support for the work we are doing please fill in the short form below.